ssardina-agts/elevator-sarl-mw/README.md

-# SARL Elevator Simulator Middleware (for Java-based Elevator Simulator)
+# SARL Middleware for Java-based Elevator Simulator

-This project provides the basic middleware infrastructure, through a capacity/skill, to develop agent-based controllers for the [Java Elevator Simulator (RMIT Version)](https://bitbucket.org/sarlrmit/elevator-sim) in the [SARL Language](https://github.com/sarl/sarl) agent framework.
-The project also a includes a basic demo SARL elevator agent-based controllers taht uses the middlware infrastructure.
+This project provides the basic middleware infrastructure, through a capacity/skill, to develop agent-based controllers for the [Java Elevator Simulator (RMIT Version)](https://bitbucket.org/sarlrmit/elevator-sim) in the [SARL Language](http://www.sarl.io/) agent programming framework.
+The project also a includes a basic demo SARL elevator agent-based controllers that uses the middleware infrastructure (mostly for testing purposes).

-The SARL Middleware infrastructure provided in this project can be used "off-the-shelf" to develop complex SARL-based controllers for the elevator simulator.
-The middleware provides the core basic skills of a SARL agent to control an elevator simulator, by receiving sensor-events and issuing command-events to the simulator.
+The SARL Middleware (MW) infrastructure can be used "off-the-shelf" to develop complex SARL-based controllers for the elevator simulator.
+The MW provides the core basic _skills_ for a SARL agent to control the set of elevators in the simulator, by receiving sensor-events and issuing command-events to the simulator.

 This project was part of a team-based programming project course under the supervision of A/Prof. Sebastian Sardina (see below for contacts).
-The largest part of that project involved extending the Java-based elevator simulator and can be found [here](https://bitbucket.org/ssardina-research/elevator-sim).
+The main part of such project, however, involved extending the Java-based elevator simulator from [here](https://github.com/ssardina-agts/elevator-simulator/).

-This framework can be accessible via JitPack at https://jitpack.io/#org.bitbucket.ssardina-research/sarl-elevatorsim-mw by adding the corresponding dependency and repository on the pom.xml.
+This framework can be accessible via JitPack at https://jitpack.io/#org.bitbucket.ssardina-research/sarl-elevatorsim-mw by adding the corresponding dependency and repository on the `pom.xml`.

 **Version convention**: `Major.Minor.<SARL Version>`.
 For example, 1.3.0.7.2 is version 1.3 for SARL 0.7.2.